iwanders/analysis-ithc-iptsd/README.md

 - Get a better understanding of how this all works, what data is there, how is it used, just for learning.
 - Fix the button glitching that happens with my Surface Pro 9 and Slim Pen 2.
 See the [Barrel Detection](#barrel-detection) section.
 - Make the 'contact' detection more reliable.
 (Support what they call `Zero force inking`).
-- Tilt seems glitchy at times, depending on pen angle.
+- Tilt seems glitchy at times, depending on pen angle, position as well sometimes.
 - Perhaps make the pen position less 'wavy'.

 ## Summary of my current understanding

+- On Windows, the hardware sends a magical `0x6e` frame that holds the digitizer id.
+- On Windows, the `0x6e` frame is seen after the driver sends the digitizer id to the hardware.
+- On Windows, the driver sends a message to the hardware that has the digitizer id every 2-3 frames.
 - On Linux, we currently don't get the `0x6e` frame; Perhaps it is in a different mode?
-- On Windows, the driver sends a message that has the digitizer id every 2-3 frames.
 - On Windows, the Slim Pen 2 does not have the binary pattern in the `0x0a` dft windows.
-- On Windows, we see the binary pattern in the `0x0a` dft windows, on Linux we see the same for the Slim Pen 2.
+- On Windows, we see the binary pattern for m2 in the `0x0a` dft windows, on Linux we see the same for the Slim Pen 2.
 - On Windows, the driver interpolates (nonlinearly) between pen readings, roughly 1:5 ratio.
 - For all digital data the `x` and `y` signals can be combined into each other.
 - The binary pattern in `0x0a` goes away if the barrel button is held, then the rows become alternating each group.
 - The DftButton window holds repeating binary patterns in column 2 and 3, column 1 is the marker.
 This is unique per pen.
 - Pressure window `0x07-0x0F` holds a digital representation of the pressure, likely only a delta.
 Information is not spread & repeated across multiple groups.
-- The first column of the Button DFT window frame is not accurate for MPP 2.0+,
+- The first column of the Button DFT window frame is not accurate for MPP 2.0+.

 ## Open Questions

 - Does the screen report which MPP version was used?
+- The CN pen has the `0x0a[0]` 4 & 5 switch when erasing, so that's detected as a button.
+- Is there any value in setting the screen the mode where it reports digitizer id?

 ## Hardware